minusyt23/mario-royale-maker/README.md

 scikit-image

-if it doesn't work please ping me in the Mario Royale discord server.
+if it doesn't work please ping me (@minus) in the Mario Royale discord server.